lefoy/cyanide-theme/README.md

 ## Custom themes

-If you want a custom color, please create a new issue and I will be happy to create one for you.
+If you want a custom color, please create a new issue on GitHub and I will be happy to create one for you.
 I'm working on a grunt task to create custom color theme from the command line.

-Credit
+Acknowledgements
 ------------------------------------------------------------------------

 This theme is based on [Centurion](https://github.com/allanhortle/Centurion), [Afterglow](http://yabatadesign.github.io/afterglow-theme/), [Spacefunk](https://github.com/Twiebie/ST-Spacefunk) and [Seti_UI](https://github.com/ctf0/Seti_ST3).

 Thanks to [@Centril](https://github.com/Centril), [@pds2k12](https://github.com/pds2k12), [@renkun-ken](https://github.com/renkun-ken) and [@wfalkwallace](https://github.com/wfalkwallace) for helping me with bug reports and suggestions.

-You like this theme?
-I'd be glad to hear!
-Contact me on [Twitter](https://twitter.com/louisetiennefoy).
+Like this theme?
+I'd love to hear!
+Contact me on Twitter ([@louisetiennefoy](https://twitter.com/louisetiennefoy)).